Publisher terms and conditions

 Compensation and currency

 When a registered outlet requests a copyright work (e.g. a book, journal or document) on paperight.com, they are automatically granted a license by the Rightsholder to reproduce and distribute the requested copyright works which the Rightsholder has made available through Paperight.
 The Rightsholder authorises Paperight to exercise any of the exclusive rights granted by law to the Rightsholder in order to enable Paperight to make the copyright works available to registered outlets in terms of this agreement, including but not limited to reproduction, distribution and transmission of the works.
+The licences granted to outlets and Paperight are non-exclusive.
+The Rightsholder retains the right to grant other licences to the works.

 Warranty disclaimer and limitation of liability